dotnet/docs/docs/azure/sdk/authentication/credential-chains.md

 :::code language="csharp" source="../snippets/authentication/Program.cs" id="snippet_Ctc":::

-The preceding code sample creates a custom credential chain. `ManagedIdentityCredential` is attempted first, followed by `VisualStudioCredential`, if necessary.
+The preceding code sample creates a custom credential chain comprised of two credentials. `ManagedIdentityCredential` is attempted first, followed by `VisualStudioCredential`, if necessary.
 In graphical form, the chain looks like this:

 :::image type="content" source="../media/credential-chains/ChainedTokenCredentialAuthFlow.svg" alt-text="ChainedTokenCredential":::

 > [!TIP]
 > As a recommendation, optimize credential ordering in `ChainedTokenCredential` for your production environment.

+## Pitfalls of DefaultAzureCredential

+TODO